michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 utterly useless for anything more than educational purposes, but it taught me a lot about async runtimes in Rust.

-In the following post, I plan to walk through what the runtime and how all the pieces fit together, and at the end, provide some reflections on the exercise as a whole.
+In the following post, I plan to walk through what the runtime does and how all the pieces fit together, and at the end, provide some reflections on the exercise as a whole.

 :::note
 the following article is going to be a pretty in-depth walkthrough of writing an async